rthuffman/WFGY/ProblemMap/Atlas/Fixes/auto-repair/worked-escalation-example-v1.md

 4. the unresolved remainder points to deeper structural inadequacy
 5. further progress now benefits from WFGY 3.0 rather than repeated shallow shell edits

-This is not escalation because the case is “interesting.”
+This is not escalation because the case is interesting.

-It is escalation because the local repair layer has reached its limit.
+It is escalation because the local repair layer has reached its honest limit.

 ---

-## 11. WFGY 3.0 continuation rationale
+## 12. WFGY 3.0 continuation rationale

 At this point, WFGY 3.0 becomes the correct continuation layer because the remaining problem is no longer only: